Feuerlabs/meta-exosense/README.md

 3. Reference Hardware Support
-The reference hardware supported by Feuerlabs for the Exosense Device stack is integrated into the exodev repo.
+The reference hardware supported by Feuerlabs for the Exosense Device stack is integrated into the exosense repo.
 Currently, this is limited to the SBC6845.

 # Further documentation